 The diagnosis found here addresses an inoperative seat belt reminder lamp condition.
-If the lamp comes on and flashes following its display function (for about seven seconds after the ignition switch is turned to the On position), refer to the diagnosis for the airbag indicator lamp in this group.
+If the lamp comes on and flashes following its display function (for about seven seconds after the ignition switch is turned to the On position), see the diagnosis for the airbag indicator lamp in this group.
 For circuit descriptions and diagrams, refer to 8W-40 - Instrument Cluster in Group 8W - Wiring Diagrams.

-WARNING: ON VEHICLES EQUIPPED WITH AIRто GROUP BAGS, REFER 8M PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING STEERING COLUMN, STEERING WHEEL, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

 If the seat belt reminder lamp fails to light during its display function, replace the seat belt reminder lamp bulb with a known good unit.
-If the reminder lamp still fails to operate, diagnosis of the lamp, and the instrument cluster circuitry should be performed with a DRB scan tool as described in the proper Body Diagnostic Procedures manual.
+If the reminder lamp still fails to operate, diagnosis of the lamp and the instrument cluster circuitry should be performed with a DRB scan tool as described in the proper Diagnostic Procedures manual.
+For further diagnosis of the seat belt indicator lamp and the instrument cluster circuitry, see Instrument Cluster in this group.